informedica/Informedica.Observations.Lib/README.md

 ## Data input

-Once data from an electronic patient recored is extracted to `Signals`, these can be processed by this software library.
+Once data from an electronic patient record is extracted to `Signals`, these can be processed by this software library.
 A `Signal` has the following attributes:

 - Id
 - Name